Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 Part of a thriving community

-In acknowledgement of our positioning in the area, the Youth Justice team has focused on promoting positive relationships within the local Weymouth and Manurewa community.
+In acknowledgement of our location within a residential area, the Youth Justice team has focused on promoting positive relationships within the local Weymouth and Manurewa community.

 There are several mechanisms for the local community to stay connected with the residence activities.

-The Neighbourhood Forum is not ‘membership’ based and is open for all interested residents to attend.
+The Neighbourhood Forum is not ‘membership’ based and is open for all interested residents to be part of.
 If you wish to receive information about the Neighbourhood Forum a register is held by the Whakatakapokai Youth Justice team.
+Please contact them directly to be added to the register.

 Community Liaison Committee

-The Notification List is a list of people from the local community want to be contacted in the event of an abscondence from the Youth Justice facility.
-The list is maintained by the Kaiwhakahaere and is updated as changes are made.
+The Notification List is a list of people from the local community who want to be contacted in the event of an abscondence from the Youth Justice facility.
+The list is maintained by the Kaiwhakahaere.

 Contact the residence